-Delta Gamma’s motto, Do Good, is something that we take to heart —nationally, we were the first women’s fraternity to incorporate a foundation, Service for Sight.
-Service for Sight has the dual purpose of stopping blindness before it starts, as well as improving the quality of life for those for whom blindness isa fact.
-Service for Sight has granted millions of dollars to genetic research, impaired-vision adaptive devices, Braille and audio books, guide dogs, and hundreds more life enhancing programs.
-Furthermore, last year the Foundation launched a new program: Joining Forces—a partnership to aid service members in all branches of the military who receive injuries resulting in vision loss.
-We are additionally partnered with Toms, with “The Great Fight for Sight” program, a one-for-one charitable donation program linked to their eyewear sales.
+Delta Gamma’s motto, Do Good, is something that we take to heart —nationally, we were the first women’s fraternity to have a foundation, supporting Service for Sight.
+Service for Sight has the dual purpose of stopping blindness before it starts, as well as improving the quality of life for those who are blind and visually impaired.
+Service for Sight has granted millions of dollars to programs ranging from genetic research to providing adaptive devices to guide dogs to Braille and audio services, as well as hundreds of other life-enhancing programs.
+Service for Sight also supports the four schools founded by Delta Gammas for the blind and visually impaired.
+Further, in the past few years the Foundation has created two new partnership programs, “Joining Forces,” to aid service members in all branches of the military who receive injuries resulting in vision loss, and the Golden Anchor program, which seeks to bring joy and companionship to senior citizens, especially Delta Gammas.

-Our chapter supports this cause through volunteering, fundraising, and raising awareness.
-We host AnchorSlam each fall, a charity basketball tournament, as well as participating in Vision Walk to benefit the Foundation Fighting Blindness.
-In previous years we’ve hosted an “Anchorman” pageant, an all-male beauty pageant to raise money (and pick an awesome guy to worthy of the title!)
-We have a strong relationship with Perkins School for the Blind, the school that Helen Keller attended, and each semester donate hundreds of hours of service to the school.
-Last, my favorite, we have an annual Milk and Cookies fundraiser, which results in hours of baking with sisters and tons of happy Cambridge students getting homemade cookies delivered directly to the dorms!
-Through these and more, Delta Gammas are always doing good for the visually impaired community, as well as looking for more ways to help!
+Our chapter supports the Foundation’s mission through volunteering, fundraising, and raising awareness.
+We host an “AnchorGames” fundraising event each fall, as well as participating in Boston VisionWalk to benefit the Foundation Fighting Blindness.
+Zeta Phi was recently recognized for our 10th year of participation in VisionWalk, since the founding of the Boston event.
+In recent years we’ve also hosted AnchorSlam, a 3v3 basketball tournament fundraiser.
+We have a strong relationship with Perkins School for the Blind, the school that Helen Keller attended, as well as Carroll Center for the Blind, where we host rec nights and other events.
+We also have an annual Milk and Cookies fundraiser, which results in hours of baking with sisters and tons of happy Cambridge students getting homemade cookies delivered directly to the dorms!
+We also have many members who have served as sighted guides for blind runners in the Boston area and many other sisters who run marathons, half-marathons, and other races to support Massachusetts Association for the Blind and Visually Impaired (MABVI), with which we have a strong relationship.
+We also volunteer annually at the Boston Marathon to support MABVI’s team, “Team with a Vision,” which often includes DGs!
+Through these events and more, Delta Gammas are always doing good for the blind and visually impaired community, as well as looking for more ways to help!